3 Technology Place

 Help – calling the R.E.A.C.H. number 02 9812 3257 will initiate help to come to the patient.

 Staff will not be offended if a REACH call is made.
-MQ Health want our patients, family members and carers to be actively involved in theirs or their loved one’s care.
+We want our patients, family members and carers to be actively involved in their or their loved one’s care.